 Almost on every dive, you can encounter something special from a turtle to Napoleon wrasse and very often the reef sharks patrolling the dive sites. for bigger marine life there are cleaning stations where the manta rays hang around and you can snorkel and dive with whale sharks.
-Hammerheads or often seen at the early morning dive in the Ari Atoll, whereas a night dive brings manta rays searching for plankton in the lights. probably one of the most popular night dives in the central atolls is the jetty where nurse sharks start to hunt for food and you are most likely to be surrounded by 50 plus of them.
+Hammerheads or often seen at the early morning dive in the Ari Atoll, whereas a night dive brings manta rays searching for plankton in the lights. probably one of the most popular night dives in the central atolls in the jetty where nurse sharks start to hunt for food and you are most likely to be surrounded by 50 plus of them.
 The current can be strong on some dives but the central atolls are suitable for any experience level.

-Central Atoll liveaboards go year round with the best season to be December until May.
+Central Atoll liveaboards go year-round with the best season to be December until May.
 During this time the seas are the calmest and mostly you will have clear blue skies.
 From June until November the monsoon season starts and the sea can be rougher and the chance of rain is higher.

-The visibility seems to be better on the Eastern side of the Maldives with 20-30 metres whereas the visibility is on the West coast between 15-20 meters.
+The visibility seems to be better on the Eastern side of the Maldives with 20-30 meters whereas the visibility is on the West coast between 15-20 meters.
 Water temperature is between 26℃-29℃ and is pretty constant all year.
 Only during the North Eastern monsoon, the water temperature can drop down to 24℃

-How to get to there
+How to get To the Central Atolls

 To Join a central atoll liveaboard you have to fly to the only international airport in the Maldives on North Male.
 From here all liveaboards start and end their cruise.
 When you arrive in The Maldives on the departure day of your liveaboard they will pick you up and send you with the dhoni from the pier to the liveaboard itself.
 Also, you will be dropped off at the end of the trip.
 Just keep in mind you need a 24-hour break from diving before you fly.